MicrosoftDocs/win32/desktop-src/direct3dtools/ipixengine3-setupresources-resourcepair-arr-uint.md

 ---
-Description: Passes resources to the engine, such as strings for error messages.
+description: Passes resources to the engine, such as strings for error messages.
 MS-HAID: vspixengine.IPixEngine3\_SetupResources\_ResourcePair\_arr\_UINT
 MSHAttr:
 - PreferredSiteName:MSDN